Building » Islington – St John the Evangelist

 Description

 • The third bay on the north contains the Sacred Heart chapel (formerly the Blessed Sacrament Chapel).
-Its painted decorations by H. T. Bulmer of 1855 were painted over.
+Its painted decorations by H.T.
+Bulmer have been painted over.
 It has a tiled floor, a marble altar and reredos (designed by Goldie & Child, made by Thomas Earp in 1872), crowned with a statue of the Sacred Heart, as well as a statue of St Vincent de Paul.

-• Beyond is St Joseph’s chapel, whose current decoration with marble lined walls dates from the inter-war years.
+• Beyond is St Joseph’s chapel, whose current decoration with marble lined walls dates from the interwar years.
 A large St Joseph (Mayer of Munich) on a marble pedestal once stood in St Mary, Horseferry Road and was a gift from Cardinal Bourne.
 The marble altar has a statue of St Anthony.
 On the west wall are four memorial plaques, three of which are to previous parish priests.

 • The Lady Chapel at the southeast has a tiled floor, marble rails, a marble altar and a statue of the Virgin Mary (made in Munich, possibly by Mayer & Co) under a canopy.
 It was decorated in 1882 by Pitman & Son and restored in 2010.